DCubix/engine-cpp/README.md

 - Click `Configure` and pick the desired compiler (Visual Studio XX if you picked the VS libraries or MSYS/MinGW Makefiles if you picked the MinGW libraries) and then click `Finish`.

-- An error should appear telling you SDL2 was not found, then set the fields in red that read `SDL2_LIBRARIES` and `SDL2_INCLUDE_DIRS` to the respective `lib` and `include` folders you extracted earlier.
+- An error should appear telling you the libraries were not found.
+In this case, set all library paths accordingly.

 - Now click `Configure` again and then `Generate`.